 Travel to Posio

-You do not need ruby slippers or an enchanted mirror to enter the magic land of Posio.
+Posio is never too far away.
 The Kuusamo airport (65 km away) and the Rovaniemi airport (130 km) offer convenient connections year-round, either through Helsinki or directly to European cities.
 If you’re coming via train, Rovaniemi and Kemijärvi (97 km) are the closest stops.
 And the scenery and villages along Kemijoki river will soothe the stress right out of you.

 Highway 81 cuts through the Posio municipality and offers a peaceful drive directly from Rovaniemi.
 Highway E63, which connects to the city of Tampere in the south with Sodankylä in the north, also passes through Posio.